gbeckers/Birdwatcher/README.md

 2. Open Anaconda prompt in terminal.

 3. Create new environment for Birdwatcher (name is up to you, in example here 'mybirdwatcher').
-We install Jupyter lab and ffmpeg at the same time:
+We install Jupyter lab and git at the same time:

     ```
     conda create -n mybirdwatcher python=3.13 jupyterlab git